miketz/mor/README.md

 **mor-mode-on-region** copies a highlighted region to a tmp buffer and turns on the mode of your choice.

-`mor-prev-mode-on-region' does the same thing, but recalls the previously chosen mode.
+**mor-prev-mode-on-region** does the same thing, but recalls the previously chosen mode.

 Copy the text back with **mor-copy-back** or C-x C-c b.